 Collect blood and sputum specimens for culture in patients with severe or critical disease to rule out other causes of lower respiratory tract infection and sepsis, especially patients with an atypical epidemiological history.
 Specimens should be collected prior to starting empirical antimicrobials if possible.

 Molecular testing is required to confirm the diagnosis.
 Diagnostic tests should be performed according to guidance issued by local health authorities and should adhere to appropriate biosafety practices.
 If testing is not available nationally, specimens should be shipped to an appropriate reference laboratory.
 Specimens for testing should be collected under appropriate infection prevention and control procedures.

-Perform a nucleic acid amplification test, such as real-time reverse-transcription polymerase chain reaction (RT-PCR), for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in appropriate patients with suspected infection, with confirmation by nucleic acid sequencing when necessary.
+Perform a nucleic acid amplification test, such as real-time reverse-transcription polymerase chain reaction (RT-PCR), for SARS-CoV-2 in appropriate patients with suspected infection, with confirmation by nucleic acid sequencing when necessary.